Table of Contents

 Regression testing is often the focus of this measure.
 It evaluates defects found through practical automation testing compared to the overall number of acceptable defects in a project’s test management system.

 It's beneficial in figuring out what kinds of flaws the scripts can't find and how different testing environments, such as integration and staging, can impact the script's efficiency.
-For instance, in your staging environment, significant defects are found as you’re typically concentrated on regression testing.
+For instance, you might anticipate lower effectiveness in your integration environment as scripting for new features hasn’t been completed.
+Similarly, in your staging environment, where you generally concentrate on regression testing, you can expect automation to detect the bulk of the bugs.

 6. In-sprint Automation